JingXuanLiu777/jliu0185_9103_tut2_CreativeCodingMajorProject/README.md

     if () {}
     for () {}
 }
-This formula enables switching between the vehicle's motion states.
+-This formula enables switching between the vehicle's motion states.

 >Button:
  pauseBtn=createButton();
  pauseBtn.mousePressed(()=>{
     ;;for(){c.recolor();}
  });
- Use this formula to control the colour switching of the car.
+ -Use this formula to control the colour switching of the car.

  ## Animated adaptation
+ The following formulas were primarily employed:
- > polyline:
+ > movement:
  this.segLens = [];
  this.totalLenth = 0;
   for (let i = 0; i < this.path.length - 1; i++) {